simatec/ioBroker.backitup/docs/en/backitup.md

 If activated, this separately adjustable backup is created with every ioBroker backup and deleted after the specified retention period has expired.
 FTP or CIFS are also valid for this backup if the other IoBroker backup types are set.

 > [!IMPORTANT]
-> In order to be able to create a Grafana backup, the Grafana username (Admin) and password are required.
-> Furthermore, an API key or service token must be created in the Grafana web interface to get access to the dashboards.
+> In order to create a Grafana backup, an API key or service token must be generated in the Grafana web interface to gain access to the dashboards and datasources.

 Up to Grafana version 8.x, the API key can be created under ***"Configuration → API Keys or Service Token"*** and must have full admin permissions.